 In this chapter, the possible ways to generate positrons are described.
-Positrons from the radioactive sources are low in counts because of the restriction in the activity.
-Positrons from the reactors have higher counts compared to radioactive sources but low in energy.
-Generating positrons using a linac seems to be the best option.
-Not only linacs generate positrons with sufficient energy/rate, but also the energy/rate generated is tunable.
+Positrons from radioactive sources have lower intensities due to safety limits placed on the source activity.
+Positrons from reactors have intensities comparable to radioactive sources but are low in energy.
+Generating positrons using a linac can produce higher energy positrons at rates higher than reactors.

-Basic parameters like emittance and Twiss parameters are introduced in the last section of this chapter.
-Chapter two is about the hardware aspect of the experiment and the tools used to measure emittance, Twiss parameter, energy of HRRL and positrons are described.
-The experimental results of emittance, Twiss parameter and energy measurement as well as the positron production are discussed in the chapter 3.
-The simulation of the positron production and transportation process are presented in chapter 4.
+Chapter 2 discusses the hardware used in the experiment and the tools used to measure emittance, Twiss parameter, energy of the HRRL.
+The emittance, Twiss parameter and energy, as well as the positron production are discussed in the Chapter 3.
+The simulation of the positron production and transportation process are compared with measurement in Chapter 4.
+The conclusion from this work are presented in Chapter 5.